-I currently Co-Direct the Cultural Anthropology Methods Program which is funded by the US National Science Foundation (NSF) and is a relaunch of the NSF's 30 year program.
+I am the Director of the National Science Foundation Cultural Anthropology Methods Program.
 The program provides advanced methods training for Ph.D. students who are currently studying in the US.
-Together, our 40 distinguished faculty draw on cutting-edge research to update and expand the anthropology methods toolkit.
+Together, our 40 distinguished international faculty draw on cutting-edge research to update and expand the anthropology methods toolkit.
 We are also launching CAMP International, an online education effort partnered with major international anthropology organizations.
 To learn more about the program and our faculty please visit our Methods4all website.

 In my role as Associate Director, I lead and support projects, workshops, and research within ASU's Intitute for Social Science Research.
 The institute supports the development and launching of new methods courses in the social sciences by offering training to students and professionals alike.